CPAN-Security/security.metacpan.org/docs/cna-faq.md

 *[PAUSE]: PAUSE – the Perl AUthors Upload SErver – The publishing back-end for Perl package authors who wish to publish on CPAN.
 *[IRC]: IRC – Internet Relay Chat – one of the earliest distributed chat systems.
 Still in active use in many Open Source communities, including the ones related to CPAN and Perl!
 *[CNA]: CNA – CVE Numbering Authority – an organization authorized to reserve and assign CVE numbers to vulnerabilities found within the organization's scope.
 *[CVE]: CVE – Common Vulnerabilities and Exposures – a numeric identifier for publicly disclosed cybersecurity vulnerabilities.
-The CVE catalog is managed by the MITRE corporation for the benefit of the global cybersecurity community, and with help from many CNA organizations.
+The CVE catalogue is managed by the MITRE corporation for the benefit of the global cybersecurity community, and with help from many CNA organizations.
 *[CPANSec]: CPANSec – the CPAN Security Group – a group of security-conscious volunteers, working on improving the Perl and CPAN ecosystems security posture.
 *[RSS]: RSS – RDF Site Summary – a simple syndication standard for allowing users to subscribe to website updates.
 *[Fediverse]: Fediverse – The Federated Universe – a collection of independently run social networking services that can communicate with each other for sharing status updates, multimedia files and other data.